-Making a complaint If the issues are difficult to sort out it may be possible to arrange mediation with the assistance of a trade body.
-Builders (and traders) are often members of a trade association such as Federation of Master Builders (FMB).
-Trade associations often offer a dispute resolution service that could assist in resolving any issues.
+Making a complaint

+If the issues are difficult to sort out it may be possible to arrange mediation with the assistance of a trade body.
+If your builder is a member of the Federation of Master Builders (FMB) you may have a FMB contract and, as a result, be able to use their dispute resolution service.
+You could also complain to the Consumer Ombudsman which provides dispute resolution for property industries.
+You can find out more about it here.